tigerchen52/tigerchen52.github.io/index.md

-My name is Lihu Chen and currently a PhD candidate at [Télécom Paris](https://www.telecom-paris.fr/en/home), which is a member of [Institut Polytechnique de Paris](https://www.ip-paris.fr/en).
+My name is Lihu Chen (陈立虎) and currently a PhD candidate at [Télécom Paris](https://www.telecom-paris.fr/en/home), which is a member of [Institut Polytechnique de Paris](https://www.ip-paris.fr/en).
 I am co-supervised by [Fabian Suchanek](https://suchanek.name/) and [Gaël Varoquaux](http://gael-varoquaux.info/).
 My research topics are Information Extraction and Knowledge Base.